andreasvc/disco-dop/docs/params.rst

     train, test sets.
 :ensureroot: Ensure every tree has a root node with this label
 :transformations: apply treebank transformations;
-    see source of :func:`discodop.treebanktransforms.transform`
+    see source of :py:func:`discodop.treebanktransforms.transform`
 :relationalrealizational: apply RR-transform;
-    see :func:`discodop.treebanktransforms.rrtransform`
+    see :py:func:`discodop.treebanktransforms.rrtransform`
 :verbosity: control the amount of output to console;
     a logfile ``output.log`` is also kept with a fixed log level of 2.